 An individual Board member, a standing committee or an ad hoc committee appointed by the Board President will be assigned the responsibility of overseeing each major project.
 This member or committee will be responsible for approving invoices for payment provided they are consistent with the project's budget.
-Invoices that are inconsistent with the project's budget must-receive approval from the Board of Trustees.
-If timely payment is an issue, the Executive Committee is authorized to take appropriate action.
-Any such Executive Committee action will be reported to the Board at its next meeting.
+Invoices that are inconsistent with the project's budget must receive approval from the Board of Trustees.
+If timely payment is an issue, the [Treasurer or President of the Board of Trustees] is authorized to take appropriate action.
+Any such action will be reported to the Board at its next meeting.